Organizing a Skillshare is fun and easy, since everyone really has something to teach, and something to learn.

 Step Two: Develop class ideas and teacher suggestions.
 Here's a sampling from the first Brooklyn Skillshare: "Creating sustainable alternatives to plastic bags using re-purposed materials"; "Bicycle Mechanics 101"; "How to brew kombucha"; "Screenprinting basics & DIY techniques"; "Taking care of yourself with massage basics"; and "Make Your Own Butter and Ricotta!"

 Step Three: Raise money.
 Fundraisers are essential in order to generate buzz about your event AND raise money to cover costs of overhead, food, and supplies.
-Set up a benefit concerts with local musicians, get local businesses and friends to donate food--we had a bake sale at our benefit show in August (where we raised almost $1,000), utilize kickstarter.com (a new website that helps fund new ideas and endeavors who we are currently using to raise additional funding), apply for grants, check out local organizations like FEAST (Funding Emerging Art with Sustainable Tactics) which host recurring public dinners designed to use community-driven financial support to democratically fund new and emerging art makers.
+Set up a benefit concerts with local musicians, get local businesses and friends to donate food--we had a bake sale at our benefit show in August (where we raised almost $1,000), use Kickstarter, apply for grants, check out local organizations like FEAST, which hosts recurring public dinners to support local art.

-Step Four: Start a website and make a cool movie so that people can find out about you and participate!
+Step Four: Start and make a cool movie so that people can find out about you and participate!

 We know that Brooklyn is in endless supply of artistry and talent, and since we all have something to teach and to learn from each other.
 We believe that education is a right, not a commodity – and hope this project will foster a reciprocal community in Brooklyn, as we hope to continue holding Skillshares throughout the year, funding permitting.